5 from 5 votes

 Variations/Adaptations

-Plain homemade butter is naturally gluten-free, so you won’t need to make any adjustments to this recipe for a gluten-free version.
-You can also turn this recipe into a dairy-free/vegan butter by swapping the cream with unsweetened, unflavoured non-dairy milk.
+• Make it vegan: You can turn this recipe into a dairy-free/vegan butter by swapping the cream with unsweetened, unflavoured non-dairy milk.
 If you’re creating vegan butter, you’ll also need almond flour, coconut oil, neutral oil, apple cider vinegar, and turmeric (for colour).

 How to make butter